A Brief History of China

 In his retelling of a Chinese history stretching back 5,000 years, author and China-expert Jonathan Clements focuses on the human stories which led to the powerful transformations in Chinese society - from the unification of China under its first emperor, Qinshi Huangdi, to the Mongol invasion under Genghis Khan and the consolidation of Communist rule under Mao Zedong.
 Clements even brings listeners through to the present day, outlining China's economic renaissance under Deng Xiaoping and Xi Jinping.

-©2019 Jonathan Clements (P)2019 TantorWhat listeners say about A Brief History of China
+©2019 Jonathan Clements (P)2019 TantorGreat run-through of fascinating history of China

 fresh and insightful take on Chinese history.